 Michelle Hawkins

-Dr. Hawkins has been honored with the Black Engineer of the Year Modern Day Technology Leader Award and is a Fellow of the American Meteorological Society.
-She earned her B.S. in Chemistry and Ph.D. in Atmospheric Sciences from Howard University.
+In 2019, Michelle received the Black Engineer of the Year Modern Day Technology Leader Award, recognizing her influential role in shaping the future of STEM through her professional contributions and community involvement.
+She is a Fellow of the American Meteorological Society and holds a B.S. in Chemistry and a Ph.D. in Atmospheric Sciences from Howard University.